 What is a Brand Journalism Approach to Content Marketing?

 Brand journalism is a form of content marketing with the traits of traditional news media, like investigative research, real-life interviews, and commentary from experts in the field.
-It is more concerned with aligning the content with the experiences of the target audience and is objective, honest, informative, and focused on establishing a brand identity instead of generating sales.
+We are more concerned with aligning the content with the target audience’s experiences and being informative, honest, and focused on establishing a brand identity instead of generating sales.

-Unlike conventional content marketing, which is focused on products and services, you aren’t just writing sales copy; you’re telling an engaging brand story.
+Unlike conventional content marketing, which focuses on products and services, you aren’t just writing sales copy; you’re telling an engaging brand story.
 Key elements of brand journalism include:

 How is an Example of Brand Journalism for Content Marketing?